What is a Peer Recovery Specialist?

 Attend a PRS Training

 Attend a 72-hour DBHDS Peer Recovery Specialist (PRS) training in your area.
-There have been approximately 72 authorized trainers located throughout Virginia.
 You can find announcements about upcoming PRS trainings through…

 2. Earn Your Hours